Redesigning Iconography for NASA Playbook

 Redesigning ambiguous icons

-Ambiguity is especially risky in an expert tool because users rely on repeated visual patterns to move quickly.
-If two icons look too similar, or if an icon’s metaphor is unclear, users have to slow down and interpret the interface instead of acting.
+In an expert tool, ambiguous icons are costly because users build speed through repeated recognition.
+If two icons look too similar, or if a metaphor is unclear, the user has to slow down and interpret the interface instead of acting.

 The redesign process involved asking: